uutils/coreutils/src/uu/ls/BENCHMARKING.md

 -   Same tree as above
 -   Benchmark recursive ls with -al -R options with hyperfine: `hyperfine --warmup 2 "target/release/coreutils ls -al -R tree > /dev/null"`.

-## Comparing with GNU sort
+## Comparing with GNU ls

 Hyperfine accepts multiple commands to run and will compare them.
-To compare performance with GNU sort duplicate the string you passed to hyperfine but remove the `target/release/coreutils` bit from it.
+To compare performance with GNU ls duplicate the string you passed to hyperfine but remove the `target/release/coreutils` bit from it.

 Example: `hyperfine --warmup 2 "target/release/coreutils ls -al -R tree > /dev/null"` becomes
 `hyperfine --warmup 2 "target/release/coreutils ls -al -R tree > /dev/null" "ls -al -R tree > /dev/null"`
-(This assumes GNU sort is installed as `sort`)
+(This assumes GNU ls is installed as `ls`)

 This can also be used to compare with version of ls built before your changes to ensure your change does not regress this